-- Legislation applicable to performance planning, management and reporting, which includes the following: - o PFMA - o Treasury Regulations (TR), 2005, issued in terms of the PFMA - National Treasury (NT) Practice Note 4 of 2009-10 - Public Service Act, 1994 (PSA) - o Public Service Regulations, 2016, issued in terms of the PSA - o MFMA - Municipal Systems Act, 2000 (MSA) - Regulations for Planning and Performance Management, 2001, issued in terms of the MSA - Municipal Performance Regulations for Municipal Managers and Managers Directly Accountable to Municipal Managers, 2006, issued in terms of the MSA - o FMPPLA - Regulations for reporting by public higher education institutions, 2014, issued in terms of the Higher Education Act No. 101 of 1997 (applicable to universities only). - Framework for the Managing of Programme Performance Information (FMPPI), issued by the NT.
+- Financial Management of Parliament and Provincial Legislatures Act 10 of 2009 (FMPPLA) - Regulations for reporting by public higher education institutions, 2014, issued in terms of the Higher Education Act No. 101 of 1997 (applicable to universities only). - Framework for the Managing of Programme Performance Information (FMPPI), issued by the NT.
 This framework is applicable to all spheres of government. - Revised Framework for Strategic Plans and Annual Performance Plans (Revised FSAPP) (2020), issued by the NT.
-This framework is applicable to all national and provincial departments, government components, constitutional institutions and those public entities listed in parts A and C of schedule 3 of the PFMA. - Circulars and guidance issued by the NT, Department of Public Service and Administration (DPSA), Department of Cooperative Governance and Traditional Affairs (Cogta) and supported by the Department of Planning, Monitoring and Evaluation (DPME) regarding the planning, management, monitoring and reporting of performance against predetermined objectives. - 20.
-The criteria applicable to the different categories of auditees, as derived from the PMRF, are detailed in Annexure B. Material findings on the completeness of planned performance information and overall presentation of reported information will be included only in the management report and not in the auditor's report.
+This framework is applicable to all national and provincial departments, government components, constitutional institutions and those public entities listed in parts A and C of schedule 3 of the PFMA. - Circulars and guidance issued by the NT, Department of Public Service and Administration (DPSA), Department of Cooperative Governance (DCOG) and supported by the Department of Planning, Monitoring and Evaluation (DPME) regarding the planning, management, monitoring and reporting of performance against predetermined objectives. - 21.
+The criteria applicable to the different categories of auditees, as derived from the PMRF, are detailed in Annexure A.